 ½ teaspoon black pepper

 Make a fountain of flour on the kitchen table.
-At the center put the eggs, oil and milk.
+At the center put the eggs and oil.

 Knead vigorously to obtain a homogeneous mixture.
 Let dough rest for ½ hour.